catavallejos/BASiCS/README.md

 # BASiCS

-Bayesian Analysis of Single-Cell Sequencing Data is an integrated Bayesian hierarchical model where:
+Bayesian Analysis of Single-Cell Sequencing Data is an integrated Bayesian hierarchical model to analyse single-cell RNA sequencing datasets in the context of **supervised** experiments, where the groups of cells of interest are known a priori (e.g. experimental conditions or cell types).

+In BASiCS:

 - Cell-specific normalization constants are estimated as part of the model parameters.
 - Technical variability is quantified based on spike-in genes that are artificially introduced to each analysed cells lysate.